-2.4.1 The structural scantlings indicated in this Chapter apply to timber with the following density d, in kg/m3, at a moistwire containing to the structural scantlings indicated in this Chapter apply to timber with the following density d, in kg/m3, at a

-- non-bent frames keel and stem: δ = 640 - shell and deck planking, shelves and clamps, stringers and beams: δ = 560.
+- 2.4.1 The structural scantlings indicated in this Chapter apply to timber with the following density d, in kg/m3, at a moisting representation of the structural scantlings indicated in this Chapter apply to timber with the following density d, in kg/m3, at a moisting representation of the structural scantlings indicated in this Chapter apply to timber with the following density d, in kg/m3, at a moisting representation of the structural scantlings indicated in this Chapter apply to timber with the following density d, in kg/m3, at a moisting representation of the structural scantlings indicated in this Chapter apply to timber with the following density d, in kg/m3, at a moisting representation of the structural scantlings indicated in this Chapter apply to timber with the following density d, in kg/m3, at a moisting representation of the structural scantlings are structural scantlings. - non-bent frames keel and stem: δ = 640 - shell and deck planking, shelves and clamps, stringers and beams: δ = 560.